Transferring a UK Pension to the USA

 Alongside form 3520, you also need to report your QROPS on your FBAR (‘Report of Foreign Bank and Financial Accounts’) return and form 8938.
 The QROPS trustees will provide you with the necessary information in this respect along with the owner statement.

 It is crucial you file your tax returns EVERY YEAR.
 If you fail to fill in form 8938, the penalty can be as high as US$10,000 per incident on top of any late fees.

 You can fill in your tax forms for free yourself via the IRS website or we can put you in touch with a qualified US tax attorney whose fees are very low.

 What Can I Invest My QROPS in?

-Your QROPS will be transferred to Malta where you can avoid most US taxes and you have a much wider range of investments you can choose from to maximize your portfolio.
-On top of being able to take an income earlier, avoiding UK taxes including 55% tax upon death, UK income taxes of between 20% – 45%, avoiding US income taxes of up to 39.6% and capital gains tax of 20%, you would be able to take a higher income than would usually be allowed if under a UK pension.
+You can choose where to invest your hard earned pension monies.
+On top of being able to take an income earlier, avoiding UK taxes including the 45% tax upon death after 75, UK income taxes of between 20% – 45% and avoiding US capital gains tax of 20%, you will be in control of your pension.

 Please ask us for our suggested strategy for a USD retirement portfolio and please ask us for a pension transfer value analysis.
 We can find the best value QROPS trustees for pension transfers to the USA.